warp-build/warp/cli/manual/src/getting-started/how-zap-works.md

 It would be too much work to specify that every target depends _also_ on the specific language toolchain, so instead we deal with this at the Rule level.

-All rules define what toolchains they rely on, and Zap will build and cache them like any other target.
+All rules define what toolchains they rely on, and Warp will build and cache them like any other target.

 ### Action

-Every rule creates a series of Actions that Zap needs to carry out.
+Every rule creates a series of Actions that Warp needs to carry out.
 These actions can be to execute a program, copy a file, or write a new file.

 It is these actions that actually make rules _do work_.